sciunto-org/oospectro/doc/source/example.rst

-Large thicknesses can be determined by FFT (requires numerous oscillations)
+Large thicknesses can be determined by FFT (requires a large amount of oscillations)

 .. code-block:: python